Robust Confidence Bands for Stochastic Processes Using Simulation: Baseline: nominal MIP

 \section{Baseline: nominal MIP}

-We first present the model in \cite{schusslerConstructingMinimumwidthConfidence2016}, which we refer to as the \textit{nominal problem} and use as the baseline model.
+We first present the baseline model in \cite{schusslerConstructingMinimumwidthConfidence2016}, which we refer to as the \textit{nominal problem}.
 Suppose we have generated $n$ iid sample paths.
 Let $x^i \in \mathbb{R}^H$ be the $i$th sample path and denote by $1-\alpha$ the desired coverage rate.
-Let $q^u_t$ and $q^l_t$ represent the $(1-\alpha/2)$- and $(\alpha/2)$-quantile estimates at time $t$ based on the $n$ sample paths.
 Let $\delta(l,u,x^i)$ denote an indicator function that evaluates to 1 if and only if $x^i$ is covered by the confidence band $(l,u)$, where $l = (l_1, \ldots, l_H)$ and $u=(u_1, \ldots, u_H)$.
+Denote by $q^u_t$ and $q^l_t$ the $(1-\alpha/2)$- and $(\alpha/2)$-quantile estimates at time $t$ based on the $n$ sample paths.
 The nominal problem finds a minimum-width confidence band such that it covers at least $(1-\alpha)\times 100\%$ of the sample paths: